October 2008 Archives

 General Garre replied: "I think that's right."

 Who needs Scalia's book "Making Your Case Persuading Judges"?
-Just show up for the tutorial, let him argue your points, and nod.
-What Scalia said.
+Just show up for the tutorial, let him argue your points, and nod -- "what Scalia said".

 Good Stewards of The Environment

-In the end, the Supreme Court justices puzzled over why the Navy was dragging its heels if the agency had completed the EA, was committed to completing the EIS, and if there was "no irreparable harm" to mammals.
-Garre, perhaps emboldened, suggested in closing that the NRDC did not even have standing if beaked whales were harmed.
 One justice queried the two parties about why they hadn't worked it out, as opposed to leaving it to the courts.
 Judges aren't experts on Naval exercises or marine biology, the justices pointed out.
-NRDC's Kendall replied that "the Navy is focused on having it its way or no way".
+NRDC's Kendall answered that "the Navy is focused on having it its way or no way".
 Chief Justice John G. Roberts retorted, "that's not fair"; the Navy had continually compromised, he said, but "no good deed goes unpunished".

 Scientists warn that the beach strandings may indicate an even larger problem -- not all animals may be washed ashore, many more may be dying and lost at the sea.
 In a review of research on whale injuries, causes, and mitigation by Marine Pollution Bulletin.
 8, the authors write: "...the greatest user of military sonars in the world, the US Navy, appears to be in denial about the situation."
 While the US has taken significant action to weaken cetacean protection in national and international waters, especially with regard to sonar, the Navy continues to boast about its commitment to being "good stewards of the environment".